codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/Part II Data Insight/README.md

 ## NEXT

-The next phase involves building the dashboard, using the previously prepared scripts to connect SQL with POWER BI.
+Building on the prepared scripts, we constructed an interactive dashboard in Power BI.
+This involved:

+* Connecting the SQL database for seamless data flow.
+* Transforming data into clear visualizations.
+* Adding interactive features for user exploration.

+Explore the dashboard's functionalities and captivating visualizations in the next session:
-You can access the next session through the following link:" [Link to the next session](https://github.com/codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/tree/0668a232c025b17b7776f0af6bd157db0f446295/Part%20III%20Interactvie%20Dashboard)
+You can access the next session through the following link [Part III Interactive Dashboard](https://github.com/codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/tree/main/Part%20III%20Interactive%20Dashboard)